nixworks/public/news/2011/04/22/README.md

 ##### Japan
 ### [Japan's government announces a 4 trillion yen emergency budget to deal with the earthquake and tsunami that devastated the country last month. ](/news/2011/04/22/japan-s-government-announces-a-4-trillion-yen-emergency-budget-to-deal-with-the-earthquake-and-tsunami-that-devastated-the-country-last-mont.md)
-_Context: 2011 Tohoku earthquake and tsunami, yen, Japan_
+_Context: 2011 Tohoku earthquake and tsunami, Japan, yen_

 ##### Schengen Agreement
 ### [France calls for changes to the Schengen Agreement after Italy allows people from Tunisia and Libya into the passport-free Schengen Area. ](/news/2011/04/22/france-calls-for-changes-to-the-schengen-agreement-after-italy-allows-people-from-tunisia-and-libya-into-the-passport-free-schengen-area.md)
-_Context: Libya, free travel, Tunisia, Schengen Agreement_
+_Context: free travel, Tunisia, Libya, Schengen Agreement_

 ##### Google
 ### [New research reveals Apple and Google are running their iPhone and Android software to build gigantic databases from owners' movements as governments move to investigate. ](/news/2011/04/22/new-research-reveals-apple-and-google-are-running-their-iphone-and-android-software-to-build-gigantic-databases-from-owners-movements-as-go.md)